First-Order Logical Duality: Duality

-\end{lemma} Next, we show that the formal sheaves on a coherent groupoid form a decidable coherent category. \begin{lemma} Let \thry{G} be an object of \alg{CohGpd}.
+\end{lemma} Next, we show that the formal sheaves on a weakly coherent groupoid form a decidable coherent category. \begin{lemma} Let \thry{G} be an object of \alg{wcGpd}.
 Then $\Form(\thry{G})\embedd \Sh{\thry{G}}$ is a (positive) decidable coherent category. \begin{proof} We verify that $\Form(\thry{G})$ is closed under the relevant operations using the characterization of Lemma \ref{Lemma: DC, Theta(G)}.
-By Remark \ref{Remark: Compact and coherent object}, it suffices to show that conditions (ii)--(iv) of Lemma \ref{Lemma: DC, Theta(G)} are closed under finite limits, images, and finite coproducts.
+By Lemma \ref{Lemma: Compact decidables in weakly compact topos}, it suffices to show that conditions (ii)--(iv) of Lemma \ref{Lemma: DC, Theta(G)} are closed under finite limits, images, and finite coproducts.

 \textbf{Initial object.} Immediate.

 \textbf{Terminal object.} The canonical terminal object, write \pair{X'\rightarrow X, \alpha}, is such that the fiber over any $x\in G_0$ is $\{\star\}\in \Sets_{\kappa}$, whence the set \cterm{x\in G_0}{a\in X_x'} is $X$ if $a=\star$ and empty otherwise.
 Similarly, the set $\cterm{g:x\rightarrow y}{a\in X_x'\wedge\alpha(g,a)=b}\subseteq G_1$ is $G_1$ if $a=\star =b$ and empty otherwise.